great-expectations/great_expectations/docs/contributing/contributing_setup.md

 	mysql_mysql_db_1   docker-entrypoint.sh mysqld   Up      0.0.0.0:3306->3306/tcp, 33060/tcp
 	````

-* Once the local mysql container is working, the tests against the mysql backend can be run using the `--mysql` flag.
+* Once the local MySQL container is working, the tests against the MySQL backend can be run using the `--mysql` flag.

   ````console
   pytest -v --mysql
   ````

-* Once you’re done testing, you can shut down your mysql container by running `docker-compose down` from the same directory.
+* Once you’re done testing, you can shut down your MySQL container by running `docker-compose down` from the same directory.

 * Caution: If another service is using port 3306, Docker may start the container but silently fail to set up the port.

 > If you have a Silicon Mac (M1) this Docker image does not work

-#### If you want to develop against local Spark:
+## If you want to develop against local Spark:

 * In most cases, `pip install requirements-dev.txt` should set up pyspark for you.